What is BitcoinTrade?

 BitcoinTrade Withdrawal fees

 BitcoinTrade’s withdrawal fees correspond to the network fees.
 Just charging the network fee is a fee model that is also lower than the industry average.
-Such fee model constitutes a strong competitive advantage against the majority of other top crypto exchanges in the market.
+Such fee model constitutes a competitive advantage against many other exchanges in the industry.

 BitcoinTrade offers wire transfer as a deposit method, but not credit cards.
 This might of course be bad for you if you would prefer to use your credit card for any reason.